Welcome to Transitional Ministries Association of Australia

 - Resources for registered Intentional Interim Ministers

 Intentional Interim Ministry is a process for a church to improve the church's health in the interim between permanent pastors.
-The "intention" is the intent of the church to employ the process.
+The "intention" refers to the deliberate choice by a church to engage in a structured process of self-reflection through the processes outlined in these courses.

-The process involves a fresh focus by the congregation.
-They examine five developmental tasks:
+The process involves developing a fresh focus by the congregation to determine the best way forward into its future.
+It examines five developmental tasks:

 - Coming to terms with history